zostera/django-modeltrans/docs/pages/getting-started.rst

  - Run `./manage.py makemigrations` to add the `i18n` JSONField to each model containing translations.
- - Each method now has some extra virtual fields.
+ - Each Model now has some extra virtual fields.
 In the example above:

    - `title` allow getting/setting the default language
    - `title_nl`, `title_de`, ... allow getting/setting the specific languages